15 Simple Ideas to Transition from Summer to Fall Decor

 I might be the odd one out on this, but in my summer decor, I realized I don’t actually have a lot of metal other than a few zinc buckets and wire baskets.

-You can transition your home decor from summer to fall by adding a mixture of vintage brass, silver, and copper. Â
+You can transition from summer to fall decor by adding a mixture of vintage brass, silver, and copper.
+The warm colors of the metallics add a definitely cozy vibe to my living spaces and it can in your own home too!

-And yes! Â You can even mix the three! Â Of course, my preference is for metal finishes that have some tarnish but you can always polish them up a bit if you’d like!
+And yes!
+You can even mix the three!
+Of course, my preference is for metal finishes that have some tarnish for more of a vintage style.
+However, you can always polish them up a bit if you’d like!

-#12:Â Transition your home from summer to fall with amber bottles.
+#12: Transition from summer to fall decor with amber bottles.

-Old amber bottles are a great way to bring in those warm fall hues. Â If you’re looking to add a bit of a transitional look, but don’t want to add all the pumpkins, scarecrows, and orange colors, amber bottles can be a great compromise!
+Old amber bottles are a great way to bring in those warm fall hues with warm neutrals.
+If you’re looking to add a bit of a transitional look, but don’t want to add all the pumpkins, scarecrows, and bright orange color scheme of fall foliage, amber bottles can be a great compromise!

 Of course, then you can just leave them out with your fall decor too!